andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/ns-rules-of-engagement/README.md

 situation that the BOAs can consume.
 Presenting themselves as heroes, powerful, saviors, and what not.
-While in fact, they abused the situation, the customer, and the bystanders that learned from this: "I have no power, and I feel oppressed by the mere thread of suffering the same fate.
+While in fact, they abused the situation, the customer, and the bystanders that learned from this: "I have no power, and I feel oppressed by the mere threat of suffering the same fate.
 A scapegoat was used to
 communicate: Don't even try."*__

 ### Scenario 1: Social intimidation Eindhoven central station